Kempinski Hotel Mall of the Emirates

 The client wanted to refit all hotel bathrooms and carry out individual makeovers to the bedrooms.
 We also transformed guest rooms, suites and ski chalets; as well as updating hospitality and leisure spaces.

-ISG also carried out a complete refurbishment of the external facades, including installing a brand-new external lighting design.
+ISG Middle East also carried out a complete refurbishment of the external facades, including installing a brand-new external lighting design.
 A new outdoor terrace adorned with olive trees and an impressive water feature was also created, turning it into a new dining and bar destination.

 Upgraded reception area, a wood panel remodelled bar complete with a mosaic ceiling and private dining facility, all day dining restaurant, kitchens and 393 bedrooms, including more than 20 suites with balconies on the upper floors, were extensively upgraded.
 This involved major strip out works in a rolling sequence of floors to maintain the clients programme.
 In addition, major structural works were undertaken to sheer walls where new meeting rooms were created.